"island notes"

 Photos taken during the service in which we knelt while the EFKS Pastor prayed over us.

-In April, I embarked on an emotional and spiritual journey to Samoa as Daisy and returned to New Zealand as Sooalo Laupu’e Daisy.
-Being bestowed with two chiefly titles is a profound honour and privilege that I hold in high regard.
-I recognize that being a chief entails a lifelong commitment to my family, village, and nation.
-These titles are not solely mine but belong to my aiga and village, representing a heritage I will one day pass on to my children.
-This responsibility affirms the connection of myself, my children, my siblings, and their children to Samauga as a place of belonging.
-It is my sincere hope and prayer that I fulfil my duties as a woman matai, contributing to the development and service of my family, village, and nation, even while living in the diaspora in Aotearoa New Zealand.
+In April, I travelled to Samoa as Daisy, and returned to Aotearoa New Zealand as Sooalo Laupu‘e Daisy, carrying with me two chiefly titles that represent both honour and profound responsibility.
+Being entrusted with these titles is a privilege I hold with deep respect, knowing that chieftainship is a lifelong commitment to my aiga, my village, and my nation.
+These titles are not mine alone; they belong to the collective genealogy from which I come and will one day form part of the inheritance I pass to my children.
+They affirm, in a tangible and enduring way, the connection of myself, my siblings, our children, and future generations to Samauga as a place of belonging.
+It is my hope and prayer that I will serve faithfully as a woman matai, contributing meaningfully to the well-being and development of my family, village, and Samoa—even while living in the diaspora in Aotearoa New Zealand.

-I give honour and praise to my Lord and Savior Jesus Christ for the blessings and gift of life.
-I extend my heartfelt gratitude to my immediate family—my parents, husband, children, siblings, nieces, and nephews—and my extended family and friends for their prayers, support, presence, and alofa as I prepared for my chiefly bestowments.
-I am forever grateful.
-I am deeply honoured and humbled to serve as a chief, committed to tautua my family, village, and nation to the best of my abilities, embodying the principle of ‘o le ala I le pule o le tautua’
+I give honour and praise to my Lord and Saviour, Jesus Christ, for the blessings and gift of life.
+I also extend my deepest gratitude to my immediate family—my parents, mother-in-law, husband, children, siblings, nieces, and nephews—and to my extended family and friends whose prayers, support, presence, and alofa sustained me as I prepared for my chiefly bestowments.
+Their encouragement remains a source of strength for which I am profoundly grateful.
+I am humbled to serve as a matai, and I am committed to tautua—to serve my family, village, and nation with integrity, guided by the enduring principle ‘o le ala i le pule o le tautua’ (the path to leadership is through service).

-In documenting this record of events, I recognize the need to include more details to accurately capture other aspects of my family’s legacy.
-However, the primary intention of this work is to narrate my story and journey in becoming Sooalo Laupu’e Daisy.
-I hope that one day, there will be an opportunity to compile a complete history of our Sooalo family.
+In documenting this account, I recognise that additional detail is needed to more fully honour the breadth of my family’s legacy.
+However, my primary intention here is to narrate my journey in becoming Sooalo Laupu‘e Daisy.
+I hope that, in time, there will be an opportunity to compile a comprehensive history of our Sooalo family for future generations.

 Bio

-Sooalo Laupu’e Daisy Bentley-Gray is currently the Interim Manager Pacific Success and Pacific Academic Development Lecturer at Unitec.
-She was born and raised in Samoa with ancestry connections to Samauga, Satupa’itea, Sinamauga, Sagone, Salelavalu, Solosolo, Faatoia, Vaiala, Lauli’i, Faleata and a few other villages.
-She loves spending time with her family, which include her five sons and husband.
-The values of respect, humility, and alofa (love) are very important to her, which she demonstrates in her relationships with people.
+Sooalo Laupu’e Daisy Bentley‑Gray currently serves as the Interim Manager Pacific Success and a Pacific Academic Development Lecturer at Unitec.
+Born and raised in Samoa, she maintains strong ancestral ties to Samauga, Satupa’itea, Sinamoga, Sagone, Salelavalu, Solosolo, Faatoia, Vaiala, Lauli’i, Faleata, and several other villages.
+Her identity and leadership are grounded in the core values of respect, humility, and alofa (love), which she consistently demonstrates in her professional and personal relationships.
+She is deeply committed to her family, particularly her husband and five sons, who remain central to her life.

-Sooalo Laupu’e Daisy has over 20 years’ experience of Secondary School and Tertiary education in Samoa and New Zealand.
-She has led numerous research initiatives and presented at various symposiums.
-She is the Pacific representative on the Unitec Research Committee (URC) and the Unitec Research Ethics Committee (UREC), and she chairs the Pacific Research Fono (PRF).
+Sooalo Laupu’e Daisy brings over 20 years of experience across secondary and tertiary education sectors in both Samoa and Aotearoa New Zealand.
+She has led multiple research initiatives and presented at numerous academic symposiums.
+In addition to her teaching and leadership roles, she contributes to institutional governance as the Pacific representative on the Unitec Research Committee (URC) and the Unitec Research Ethics Committee (UREC), and she chairs the Pacific Research Fono (PRF), where she advocates for Pacific research priorities and culturally grounded methodologies.

 References